go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ### Cron - Update Migration Poster ID (`cron.update_migration_post_id`)

-- `SCHEDULE`: **@every 10m** : Interval as a duration between each synchronization, it will always be started at start.
+- `SCHEDULE`: **@every 24h** : Interval as a duration between each synchronization, it will always attempt synchronization when the instance starts.

 ## Git (`git`)